Nekroze/codeforthought/chapter/playground.rst

 The reason for the parenthesis is to solve one of the largest problems in programming.
 OK well not specifically.
-One of the largest problems for new programmers other then the syntax of the language they have chosen is understanding that the computer does not and can not think the way you do.
+One of the largest problems for new programmers other then the syntax of the language they have chosen is understanding that the computer does not and can not think the way they do.
 It has no clue what you want to do with your code.
 This makes it very hard for a computer to guess what the right thing to do is, so often it doesn't even try.